 The proposed research is prioritized towards societal needs, including decision support on risks and threats, protection of critical infrastructure (airports, ports, borders, transport system, large events, nuclear power plants) and disaster response.
 The work is organized in the following research areas:

 Wireless communication is an enabler for emergency management and infrastructure protection in that it provides mobility for personnel and reduces the need for preinstalled infrastructure.
 The research will focus on the development of technology for robust communication links and networks.
 The main applications are wireless sensor networks for infrastructure protection and surveillance, and communication links for rescue teams and first responders.

 The robust wireless communications activities in Security Link are headed by Prof. Erik G. Larsson (LiU) and Peter Stenumgaard (FOI).

-From 2015, Prof. Håkan Johansson at the Division of Communication Systems (CS) will be permanently funded by Security Link as senior researcher, heading research on implementation aspects of massive MIMO communication systems which constitute enablers for increased robustness, capacity, and energy efficiency.
+From 2017, Dr. Ashkan Kalantari at the Division of Communication Systems will be funded by Security Link as senior researcher, heading research on spoofing, jamming detection strategies and countermeasures for wireless communications systems and GNSS, and on privacy-constrained and secure computing.

 Advanced sensors and detectors

 Historically, this field is a strong area for both FOI (radar, lidar, and optical systems) and LiU (electronic tongues and noses, and electronic devices), with several larger and well established research centers (FOCUS, S-SENCE, and LINCE).
 The research includes new or improved sensors for detection of chemical, biological or explosive substances,surveillance systems and radar sensing through obstacles.
 The radar and THz expertise at Chalmers is part of the consortium here.

 The area of Advanced Sensors and Detectors is headed by Ass.
 Prof. Mats Eriksson (LiU), Dr. Christina Grönwall (FOI) and Prof. Jan Stake (CTH).